 Bladder Sling (Midurethral Sling)

-If the bladder leaks during physical activity or exertion, such as sneezing or exercising, doctors may recommend a surgery called a bladder or midurethral sling.
+If the bladder leaks during physical activity or exertion, such as sneezing or exercising, doctors may recommend a surgery called a midurethral sling or bladder sling.
 This procedure is usually performed through the vagina with two small incisions at the mons pubis (pubic hair area) or along the inner thigh area (near the vaginal opening).
 This procedure involves placing a small strap or material (surgical mesh) under the urethra (the opening of the bladder) to support the bladder opening to prevent leakage.

 Sacrospinous Ligament Suspension